![]() |

 speeches by Mahatma Gandhi reveal his belief that violence could never be helpful

-to the human race, nor it can achieve any goal.
+to the human race, nor can it achieve any goal.

 humans are born to remain vegetarians.
 We have no right to snatch the life of